marleenhaupt/website/content/authors/admin/_index.md

 I am a Postdoc in the Neural Dynamics of Visual Cognition Lab, led by Dr. Radoslaw M. Cichy.

+I am generally interested in the plasticity of the spatio-temporal dynamics underlying visual processing.
+Therefore, I am using different types of brain reorganisation, i.e., due to congenital blindness or healthy aging, as a window into exploring the plasticity of these representations.

-In my current project I am using multivariate pattern analysis to investigate the neural dynamics underlying word representations during listening and Braille reading in congenitally blind individuals.
+In my first project, I am addressing how the lack of input to the visual cortex affects object representations.
+More specifically, I am using multivariate pattern analysis on fMRI data to investigate the neural dynamics underlying word representations during listening and Braille reading in congenitally blind individuals.

+In my second project, I am investigating how object representations change over the life span.
+In cooperation with Douglas Garrett at the Max Planck Institute for Lifespan Development Berlin, I am combining fMRI, EEG and behavioural data in order to determine where and when in the visual processing hierarchy potential age-related changes in object representations occur..

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->